Gowerlabs/LibFTD2XX.jl/README.md

 ## Example Code

-The below is a demonstration for a port which echos what it received.
+The below is a demonstration for a port running at 2MBaud which echos what it receives.

 ```Julia
 julia> using LibFTD2XX, Compat # Compat for codeunits